d3soxyephedrine/Tgbotcogvideo/replit.md

 ## Overview

 This project is a Flask-based Telegram bot that integrates with ChatGPT-4o via OpenRouter to provide conversational AI responses.
 It manages user interactions, stores message history, and includes a credit-based payment system for monetizing LLM usage.
 The bot aims to offer a seamless, engaging AI chat experience to users while providing a sustainable operational model.
-Key capabilities include text generation, image generation, image editing, video generation (image-to-video), and a robust credit system with cryptocurrency payment options, extended with a LibreChat-compatible web API and a built-in web chat interface.
+Key capabilities include text generation, image generation, image editing, video generation (image-to-video and text-to-video), and a robust credit system with cryptocurrency payment options, extended with a LibreChat-compatible web API and a built-in web chat interface.

+## Recent Changes

+**November 12, 2025**: Fixed critical bug in `/video` (CogVideoX-5B text-to-video) command that caused credits to be incorrectly refunded.
+The handler was looking for `video_url` but the API returns `video_path`.
+Updated to use the correct field and delegate download to `video_api.download_video()` function.
+Also fixed metadata field from `ms` to `generation_time_ms` for accurate timing display.

 ## User Preferences